Parasharan

 Key Points About CAT Quantitative Aptitude Preparation

-• Candidates must refer to CAT Data Interpretation & Logical Reasoning by How to Prepare for Quantitative Aptitude for the CAT by Arun Sharma, Quantitative Aptitude for Competitive Examinations by Abhijit Guha, Quantitative Aptitude for CAT by Nishit Sinha and Quantitative Aptitude Quantum CAT by Sarvesh Sharma for preparation.
+• Candidates must refer How to Prepare for Quantitative Aptitude for the CAT by Arun Sharma, Quantitative Aptitude for Competitive Examinations by Abhijit Guha, Quantitative Aptitude for CAT by Nishit Sinha and Quantitative Aptitude Quantum CAT by Sarvesh Sharma for preparation.

-• Quantitative Aptitude is all about conceptual clarity and practice so about three to four months for CAT Quantitative Aptitude is a good time for preparation.
+• Quantitative Aptitude is all about conceptual clarity and practice so about three to four months for CAT Quantitative Aptitude syllabus will be enough.

 • To prepare for CAT Quantitative Aptitude by self-study, one needs to take help from books recommended by experts and sample papers, mock tests and practice questions.

-• The Quantitative Aptitude section of CAT has 22 questions in total.
-Each question carries three marks for correct attempt and minus one mark for incorrect attempt (MCQs) only.
+• The Quantitative Aptitude section of CAT has 22 questions.
+Each carries three marks for correct attempt.
+There is negative marking of 1 mark for MCQs only.

-• Candidates must memorise all the Arithmetic formulae as this topic dominated the QA section of CAT.
+• Candidates must memorise all Arithmetic formulae as this topic dominates the QA section of CAT.
 They must also memorise Algebra and Geometry theorems.

 • The best resources for Quantitative Aptitude preparation is sample papers and previous years’ CAT question papers.